carbonWinter/the-big-guns/index.md

   content: If you are looking for a law firm that is willing to make this process
     as easy on you as possible, know that at The Big Guns, personal injury cases are handled on a contingency fee basis—meaning you owe us nothing until you have received payment in your personal injury case.
-Give us a call at (702) 500-GUNS today for a no-obligation consultation and fair evaluation of your case.
+Give us a call today for a no-obligation consultation and fair evaluation of your case.
 We can give you a good idea of what to expect regarding your claim's value and timelines and outcomes for similar cases.
   lists: []
 - template: faq-2
   block: faq-2